Receive all Cointelegraph news immediately in Telegram.

 Asked about the historic transaction, Stark said:

-USAto transfer […] was an extraordinary event.
+“The USA to Cuba transfer […] was an extraordinary event.
 Technology, of all industries, can be the foundation of one of the earliest and most compelling bridges between nations that have been separated politically.
-And Bitcoin is fundamentally apolitical: it’s a common good for the banked and the unbanked in Cuba Cuba, in the , and throughout the world.”
-United States
+And Bitcoin is fundamentally apolitical: it’s a common good for the banked and the unbanked in Cuba, in the United States, and throughout the world.”

 MIT Media Lab's Digital Currency Initiative (DCI) has partnered with CoinDesk's Consensus conference to boost diversity in the cryptocurrency space by offering 50 Consensus Scholarships to young women and people of color.
 DCI will work with local groups like Girls Who Code, the Microsoft-sponsored TEALS program, CODE2040 and the National Center for Woman and Information Technology to encourage applications for the scholarships.